-“To bring back collectivistic social cultural values, I want to design interfering experiences in public space that shake people awake.”
+“To bring back collectivistic social cultural values, I want to design interfering experiences that shake people awake.”

-To achieve explorative behavior, I envision the design of interfering experiences that can work on both a personal and collective level.
-For this I see a role in open system design that provides the opportunity to create connections between people and systems in the society of today.
-I hope to achieve this on different levels, from the domestic to the public domain.
-In this public domain I want to establish a personalized interaction that is part of the bigger environment. e.g. a one-on-one interaction that perceives and anticipates on the environment.
+To achieve explorative behaviour, I envision the design of interfering experiences that can work on both a personal and collective level.
+I hope to achieve this from the domestic to the public domain.
+In the public domain I want to establish a personalised interaction that is part of the bigger environment. e.g. a one-on-one interaction that perceives and anticipates on the environment.

 With my own start up company, Hout & de Wolf, we want to create products and services that stimulate young people to start exploring the world in which they grow up.
 We emphasise on physical products that trigger a learning activity, possibly supported by a digital medium like a tablet.
 Playing and exploring in order to awaken curiosity is the main emphasis of Hout & de Wolf.